-Let’s take a look at the term Mixed Reality to have a clear view of it.
-This technology may be used in a number of industries, including manufacturing, education, healthcare, and gaming.
+Let’s have a closer look at the term Mixed Reality in order to understand what this concept is.
+This technology may be applied in various spheres of life.
+It can be used for manufacturing, education, healthcare, and game development.

 Introduction to Mixed Reality

-Artificial intelligence (AI) and Mixed Reality (MR) are two highly developing technologies that have the potential to change how we interact with the world around us.
-The combination of MR with AI can open up brand-new, intriguing possibilities, and enable more sophisticated and practical applications.
+Artificial intelligence and Mixed Reality are two of the most rapidly developing technologies, which may change how we interact with the world around us.
+The combination of MR with AI can open up brand-new, intriguing possibilities and enable more sophisticated and practical applications.

-- Physical and digital worlds are blended together in MR to produce a seamless experience in which digital things seem to be a part of the physical surroundings.
+- In MR, the physical and digital worlds are merged in such a way that an experience is created where the digital things appear to be part of the physical surroundings, with no seams.

-- MR employs cutting-edge sensors and cameras to track the user’s motions and the surrounding surroundings.
-As a result, the technology may produce virtual things that can be interacted with as if they were real.
+- MR uses advanced sensors and cameras to capture the user’s movements and the environment around him.
+Therefore, the technology might create virtual objects that could be manipulated as if they existed in reality

-- MR uses cutting-edge graphics and high-resolution monitors to produce lifelike virtual things that seem to be present in the real world.
+- MR uses advanced graphics and high-resolution monitors to produce lifelike virtual things that seem to be present in the real world.

-- Users may fully immerse themselves in the virtual environment and experience it as a part of themselves by using MR’s immersive experience.
+- The users may immerse in the virtual environment and have it as part of them by using MR’s experience.

 Mixed Reality (MR) vs. Augmented Reality (AR): Key Differences